 From now 'til Thanksgiving, we'll be sharing various stuffing recipes -- all tested and taste-tested first-hand by Chow Bella contributors.
 On Thanksgiving Day, our "celebrity judge," New Times food critic Michele Laudig, will weigh in with her favorite of the lot.

+So far, we've seen recipes for Vegan Stuffing and Hot Italian Sausage Stuffing.
+Today, we're adding a sweet stuffing to the mix.
 The story: Long ago, when our Gran was just a sweet, innocent girl, she fell deeply in love with this boy named Peter.
 One fateful Thanksgiving, she invited her beau over for dinner.
 Gran had cooked a huge feast with all of the traditional trimmings: Tom turkey, homemade whole berry cranberry sauce and a wonderful sage stuffing made from a recipe passed down through generations.

 Get the rest of the story, and the recipe, after the jump...